redhat-cop/cert-utils-operator/README.md

 The following fields of the route will be updated:

 1. `key` with the content of `tls.key`.
-2. `certficiate` with the content of `tls.crt`.
+2. `certificate` with the content of `tls.crt`.
 3. `caCertificate` with the content of `ca.crt`.

-Only for `reencrypt` routes, if the optional annotation: `cert-utils-operator.redhat-cop.io/replace-dest-CA: "true"` is set, then also the following field is populated:

 4. `destinationCACertificate` with the content of `ca.crt`.
+Only for `reencrypt` routes, if the optional annotation: `cert-utils-operator.redhat-cop.io/replace-dest-CA: "true"` is set.

 ## Creating java keystore and truststore